 If a contract is deemed inside IR35, a specialist, such as Qdos, will recommend changes to clauses – which must also be reflected in working practices – to support outside, rather than inside, IR35 status.

-Qdos Contractor – For a fixed fee (currently £125 + VAT), they will analyse your contract, tell you which clauses are likely to pass or fail, and analyse your working practices as well.
+Qdos Contractor and similar providers will analyse your contract, tell you which clauses are likely to pass or fail, and analyse your working practices as well.

-Qdos can also liaise with any third parties to implement changes to the contract if it ‘fails’.
-Additional service levels are available.
+Depending on the depth of the service you choose, contract review specialists can also liaise with any third parties to suggest changes to the contract if it ‘fails’.

 The costs of this type of insurance are very reasonable and can cover the costs of professional representation, along with the cost of paying any backdated taxes, depending on your level of cover.